-Self-service BI is a business capability that enables business users, to ask questions of their data, get insights, and analyze data without relying on IT, BI specialists, or SQL; for the purposes of taking business actions.
-Now, let’s break this down just a little.
+Self-service BI allows business users to ask questions of their data, get insights, and analyze data—without relying on IT, BI specialists, or SQL for the purposes of taking business actions.
+Now, let’s break this down just a little further:

-While it doesn’t require specialized technical expertise, it does rely on the knowledge and expertise of business users to know which questions to ask next and what actions to take based on the answers.
+While self-service BI doesn’t require specialized technical expertise, Self-service BI does rely on the knowledge and expertise of business users to know which questions to ask next and what actions to take based on the answers.

 The cycle of insanity

-Most data engineers and analysts are familiar with the typical data analysis request that I call the “cycle of insanity.”
-A stakeholder makes a request for dashboards or to have questions answered, followed by the realization that the data doesn’t exist in the system, data engineering needs to ingest, secure and govern the data, and the analyst buildout the dashboard, only to have the request refined to answer the next question.
+Most data engineers and analysts are familiar with the typical data analysis request that I call the “cycle of insanity”.
+A stakeholder makes a request for dashboards or to have questions answered, followed by the realization that the data doesn’t exist in the system, data engineering needs to ingest, secure and govern the data, and the analyst builds out the dashboard, only to have the request refined to answer the next question.

 While this approach may provide value to the business and the data teams may feel valued, the problem is scale.
 This process does not scale, not even for small companies.
 The business wants visibility into its operations, to intuitively use the data they have, and to focus on the business operations.
 Analysts overwhelmingly want to provide insights that drive value for the business and not on mundane joyless data extracts or more deadboards.

 Data volumes are growing, business leaders are demanding more insights, and each new question yields additional questions.
-This in turn creates more and more data requests from data teams; which is simply unsustainable.
-This is where self-service BI finds its sweet spot, backlog reduction; freeing data engineers, analysts, and business users from the never-ending cycle of insanity and dashboard hell.
+This, in turn, creates more and more data requests from data teams, which is simply unsustainable.
+That’s where self-service BI finds its sweet spot—backlog reduction—freeing data engineers, analysts, and business users from the never-ending cycle of insanity and dashboard hell.

 Benefits and historical concerns of self-service BI